tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

  - README.md - this file

 docs/
- - Overview.md - overview of whole project
- - Scripts.md - list of scripts, including description and usage
+ - Scripts.md - list of scripts
  - Procedure.md - list of processing steps

 examples/ - the inputs and intermediate files for an example 10x10 degree "tile"